robmoore-i/robmoore-i.github.io/wiki/docs/reading/books.md

 # Books

-Books I've read, liked, and would recommend.

-# Software Engineering

-## Coding

-### Growing Object-Oriented Software, Guided by Tests - Steve Freeman and Nat Pryce

-### Working Effectively with Legacy Code - Michael Feathers

-### Design Patterns: Elements of Reusable Object-Oriented Software - Erich Gamma, Richard Helm, Ralph Johnson, John Vlissides

-## Organisational

-### eXtreme Programming Explained, 2nd edition - Kent Beck and Cynthia Andres

-### Accelerate - Nicole Forsgren, Jez Humble, Gene Kim

-### Team Topologies - Matthew Skelton and Manuel Pais

-### Cognition in the Wild - Edwin Hutchins

-## Communication

-### Crucial Conversations - Kerry Patternson, Joseph Grenny, Ron McMillan, Al Switzler

-### Nonviolent Communication, 3rd edition - Marshall Rosenberg

-### Agile Conversations - Douglas Squirrel and Jeffrey Frederick

-### Bugs in Writing: A Guide to Debugging your Prose - Lyn Dupre

-# History

-### Black Wave - Kim Ghattas

-### From third world to first: The Singapore Story, 1965-2000 - Lee Kuan Yew

-### Truth-Telling - Henry Reynolds

-### India: A History - John Keay

-### Map of a Nation: A Biography of the Ordnance Survey - Rachel Hewitt

-### Longitude - Dava Sobel

-# Narrative Nonfiction

-### The Boys in the Boat - Daniel James Brown

-### Endurance - Alfred Lansing

-# Economics

-### Introductory Economics (5th edition) - George Frederick Stanlake

-### The bottom billion - Paul Collier

-# Health

-### The Body Keeps the Score - Bessel Van Der Kolk

-### When the body says no - Gabor Maté

-### Gut - Giulia Enders

-# Fiction

-### The Curious Incident of the Dog in the Night Time - Mark Haddon

-### The Hitchhikers Guide to the Galaxy - Douglas Adams

-### The Garbage King - Elizabeth Laird
+Books I've read, liked, and might recommend.

+## Software engineering

+### Coding

+- Growing Object-Oriented Software, Guided by Tests - Steve Freeman and Nat Pryce
+- Working Effectively with Legacy Code - Michael Feathers
+- Design Patterns: Elements of Reusable Object-Oriented Software - Erich Gamma, Richard Helm, Ralph Johnson, John Vlissides

+### Organisational

+- eXtreme Programming Explained, 2nd edition - Kent Beck and Cynthia Andres
+- Accelerate - Nicole Forsgren, Jez Humble, Gene Kim
+- Team Topologies - Matthew Skelton and Manuel Pais
+- Cognition in the Wild - Edwin Hutchins

+### Communication

+- Crucial Conversations - Kerry Patternson, Joseph Grenny, Ron McMillan, Al Switzler
+- Nonviolent Communication, 3rd edition - Marshall Rosenberg
+- Agile Conversations - Douglas Squirrel and Jeffrey Frederick
+- Bugs in Writing: A Guide to Debugging your Prose - Lyn Dupre

+## Humanities

+### History

+- Black Wave - Kim Ghattas
+- From third world to first: The Singapore Story, 1965-2000 - Lee Kuan Yew
+- Truth-Telling - Henry Reynolds
+- India: A History - John Keay
+- Map of a Nation: A Biography of the Ordnance Survey - Rachel Hewitt
+- Longitude - Dava Sobel

+### Economics

+- Introductory Economics (5th edition) - George Frederick Stanlake
+- The bottom billion - Paul Collier

+## Health

+- The Body Keeps the Score - Bessel Van Der Kolk
+- When the body says no - Gabor Maté
+- Gut - Giulia Enders

+## Narrative non-fiction

+- The Boys in the Boat - Daniel James Brown
+- Endurance - Alfred Lansing

+## Fiction

+- The Curious Incident of the Dog in the Night Time - Mark Haddon
+- The Hitchhiker's Guide to the Galaxy - Douglas Adams
+- The daughter of time - Josephine Tey
+- And then there were none - Agatha Christie
+- The Garbage King - Elizabeth Laird